akoen/portfolio/content/posts/tr-flores/index.md

 +++
-title = "Trip Report: Paddling around Flores Island" date = "2021-08-13" description = "The Sony's last album"
+title = "Trip Report: Paddling Around Flores Island" date = "2021-08-13" description = "The Sony's last album"
 +++

 {{<figure src="track.png" caption="">}}

 Last week my dad and I—along with a few of his friends—circumnavigated Flores Island by kayak.
-It took us six days and featured whales, wolves, my favourite place on earth, and the unfortunate death of my camera.
+It took us six days and featured whales, wolves, my favourite place on earth and a terrifying midnight meeting with the ocean.

 We left Tofino on a sunny Tuesday afternoon.
-We paddled for a few hours until the winds began to rise, and then camped on a gravel beach tucked away on a small island on the north shore of Vargas Island.
+We paddled for a few hours until the winds began to rise and then camped on a gravel beach tucked away on a small island on the north shore of Vargas Island.

 {{<figure src="2021-08-04_19-16-22_DSC02899_EDIT.jpg" caption="">}}